 Turkish Semolina Pudding | Sutlu Irmik Tatlisi

-Pudding is one of the kind of recipes that I have not worked with much before.
+Pudding is one of the kinds of recipes that I have not worked with much before.
 I see pudding more as Payasam / Kheer and or the Indian kesari and just satisfy myself with that.
 I am paired with Mireille for this month's Recipe Swap Challenge.

 Turkish Semolina Pudding on a plate with spoon